Understanding HUD Environments

 "hud-browser"

 : Provides a remote Chromium browser instance managed via Playwright.
-Ideal for web navigation, form interaction, and testing web applications."hud-ubuntu"
+Ideal for web navigation, form interaction, and testing web applications.

 attribute in a Task tells hud.gym.make()